crate/cratedb-toolkit/README.md

-# Data roll-up and retention manager for CrateDB
+# Data roll-up, expiration, and retention manager for CrateDB

 [![Tests](https://github.com/crate-workbench/cratedb-rollup/actions/workflows/main.yml/badge.svg)](https://github.com/crate-workbench/cratedb-rollup/actions/workflows/main.yml)

 ## About

-A data roll-up and retention management subsystem for CrateDB, implementing different strategies.
+A data roll-up, expiration, and retention management subsystem for CrateDB, implementing different strategies.

 > A [roll-up], as an OLAP data operation, involves summarizing the data along a
 > dimension.
 The summarization rule might be an aggregate function, such as
 > computing totals along a hierarchy or by applying a set of formulas.

-From other database vendors, this technique, or variants thereof, are called [rolling up historical data], [downsampling a time series data stream], [downsampling and data retention], or just [downsampling].
+With other databases, this technique, or variants thereof, is known as [rolling up historical data], [downsampling a time series data stream], [downsampling and data retention], or just [downsampling].

+It is useful to reduce the storage size of historical data, by decreasing its resolution.

+When rolling up timeseries-data, [time bucketing] is often used for segmenting records into groups, before applying the resampling function.

 ## Strategies